parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ![inline](images/markdown_playground.png)

-^ Comment on Erik's opinions on markdown.
+^ PARIS: Comment on Erik's opinions on markdown.

-^ these are still new
-^ we think it will get support for more later, apple already uses Sphinx
+^ TIM: these are still new.
+And we think it will get support for more later, apple already uses Sphinx..

 ---